codalnest/files/lgc.md

 (d) Field officers of national agencies or offices assigned in provinces, cities, and municipalities shall not leave their official stations without giving prior written notice to the local chief executive concerned.
 Such notice shall state the duration of travel and the name of the officer whom he shall designate to act for and in his behalf during his absence.

-SECTION 97.
+Section 97.
 Annual Report. - On or before March 31 of each year, every local chief executive

 shall submit an annual report to the Sanggunian concerned on the socioeconomic, political and peace and order conditions, and other matters concerning the local government unit, which shall cover the immediately preceding calendar year.
 A copy of the report shall be forwarded to the Department of Interior and Local Government.
 Component cities and municipalities shall likewise provide the Sangguniang Panlalawigan copies of their respective annual reports.

-TITLE FOUR. - LOCAL SCHOOL BOARDS
+### TITLE FOUR. - LOCAL SCHOOL BOARDS

-SECTION 98.
+Section 98.
 Creation, Composition and Compensation. - (a) There shall be established in every province, city, or municipality a provincial, city or municipal school board, respectively.

 (b) The composition of local school boards shall be as follows: (1) The provincial school board shall be composed of the governor and the division superintendent of schools as co-chairmen; the chairman of the education committee of the Sangguniang Panlalawigan, the provincial treasurer, the representative of the pederasyon ng mga Sangguniang kabataan in the Sangguniang Panlalawigan, the duly elected president of the provincial federation of parents-teachers association, the duly elected representative of the teachers' organization in the province, and the duly elected representative of the non-academic personnel of public schools in the province, as members;